Dioris-cpu/Day-Planner/README.md

 # Day-Planner

-* The user is able to make a plan out there day between a 9 to 5 work day
+* The user is able to plan out there day between a 9 to 5 work day.
 - on the top of the page is the current date and the time.
 - the color of the text area changes depending on the hour compared to the current time on the top of the page.